BA Psychology (US & German Degree)

 |PSYG 402||Clinical Psychology||3 credits|

 Full selection of courses and course descriptions

-B.A. in Psychology (German Degree)
+B.A. in Psychology (GER)

-The German degree delivers the general requirements to enable further studies in German Master's programs in psychology (Anschlussfähigkeit) which includes "Psychologisches Grundlagenwissen und seine Anwendung in Forschung und Praxis" (140 Credit Points), "Grundlagen wissenschaftlichen Arbeitens" (15 Credit Points) „Nichtpsychologischem Wissen zu kultur- und zivilisationstheoretischen Grundlagen“ (25 Credit Points).
+The German degree delivers the general requirements for further studies in German Master's programs in psychology - the so-called Anschlussfähigkeit - which include Psychologisches Grundlagenwissen und seine Anwendung in Forschung und Praxis (140 Credit Points), Grundlagen wissenschaftlichen Arbeitens (15 Credit Points) Nichtpsychologischem Wissen zu kultur- und zivilisationstheoretischen Grundlagen (25 Credit Points).

 Required psychology courses (140 Credit Points) include Allgemeine Psychologie I und II, Grundlagen der Diagnostik, Sozialpsychologie, Entwicklungspsychologie, Biologische Psychologie, Persönlichkeitspsychologie, Klinische Psychologie, Arbeits- und Organisationspsychologie, Kommunikation und Interaktion, Diagnostik und Intervention, Statistik I, II, Psychologische Forschungsmethoden, Psychologisches Praktikum, Studien- und Forschungsprojekt, and the Bachelor-Thesis.